macneisj/waybar_workspaces_debian_13/README.md

 install wtype

-# on debian testing remove   "interval": 0 might not be needed for trixie as well
+Note: on debian testing remove   "interval": 0 might not be needed for trixie as well